enkidevs/curriculum/web/html-and-css-basics/citation-elements/intro-bdi.md

 ---
 ## Quiz

-### How much do you know about citation elements in HTML?
+### How much do you know about text formatting in HTML?

 Without the `<bdi>` element, what would happen to the Arabic username and the points?